March 25, 2021

 Given all the different budgeting balls that a business owner might have in the air at any given time, it again can prove beneficial to remove the live event payroll ball from the equation and let the experts handle it instead.

-Payroll as Percentage of Budget
+Payroll as percentage of budget

 It’s important to keep in mind that when determining employee expenses, you’re not just factoring in their income.
 It should likewise include overtime, holiday pay, unemployment taxes, workers compensation, reimbursements and benefits.